Approaching Vata Season With CareSeptember 2, 2012

 “The Ayurvedic texts say that a disease can take root in the body only during the junctions between the seasons, when all nature is in flux.
 Because of the upheaval dominating these junctions, the body’s natural immunity becomes virtually defenseless against impending disease.” -Maya Tiwari

 This has certainly been the case for me, especially the summer-into-fall transition.
 The best example (and worst experience) was three years ago when I had whooping cough.
-I learned many lessons from those tenuous months, the most important being to deeply nurture my Vata self.
+I learned many lessons from those tenuous months, the most important is to deeply nurture my Vata self.

 An important fact to bear in mind is that an excess of a dosha can build up over the months and it is important to address this before moving into the next Ayurvedic season.
 If your Pitta has been high all summer, you want to get the excess heat out of your body so that it doesn’t get trapped and lead to health issues.
 Here’s an excellent article that addresses this problem, along with easy dietary suggestions.

 Even if Vata is not your primary dosha, you may find yourself feeling a little anxious as the temperature drops and the wind begins to blow.
 Remember, we are made up of the three doshas and their earthly elements.
 It is Vata dosha, which is comprised of air and ether (think movement), that is responsible for racing thoughts and a pounding heart that create anxiety.
-Vata is the dosha most likely to get out of balance, but luckily can can come back just as easily.
+Vata is the dosha most likely to get out of balance, but luckily can come back just as easily.
 In a word, it’s changeable.

 So, what to do to ease this transition and stay healthy?